Inteva Products: 1975–2008

 Rockwell International's acquisition of Golde GmbH prompted a trend of consolidation that lasted for the next 33 years.
 Rockwell International continued its acquisition of European suppliers when it purchased both Wilmot Breeden and CIM in 1979, expanding its international footprint and its investment in door module technology.

 Inteva's three major American predecessors took multiple steps before eventually merging to form a single supplier.
 In 1984, Guide Lamp and Fisher Body, who had both been divisions of General Motors for almost 60 years, merged their light and hardware activities to create the Fisher Guide Division and shipped its first door module in 1987.
 In the same year, Inland Manufacturing merged with the seating and interiors activities of Fisher Body to form the Inland Division.
 Five years after these mergers, the two new divisions consolidated once more to create Inland Fisher Guide.

 In 1991, General Motors consolidated further by organizing all of its separate parts divisions and creating the Automotive Components Group (ACG).
 Four years later the group was renamed Delphi Automotive Systems and Inland Fisher Guide section became Delphi Interior and Lighting Systems.
 In the same year, Rockwell International spun off its automotive business and created Meritor Automotive.

 In 1999 Delphi Automotive Systems became independent from General Motors and as it began to gain business its different systems became more distinctive.
 In 2001, Delphi introduced the first full modular door system and in 2002 added cockpit modules to its portfolio.
 Also in 2002, the company was renamed Delphi Corporation.

 In 2000, Meritor Automotive merged with Arvin Industries to create ArvinMeritor, Inc. Later in 2007, the company formed its Body Systems business unit, which had combined the former doors business units from Wilmot Breeden and CIM with the sunroofs business of Golde GmbH.

 In 2008, the Renco Group, Inc. acquired Delphi's global Interiors and Closures businesses from Delphi Corporation and renamed the business Inteva Products, LLC.

 2008–Today

 Inteva established its global headquarters in Troy, Michigan and began operations with 30 global locations.
 From its start, the company has produced interior and closure systems for several original equipment manufacturers (OEMs) worldwide.
 In 2011, Inteva acquired the Body Systems unit of ArvinMeritor which expanded its product lines to include roof systems, motors and electronics.
 Since its foundation in 2008, Inteva has added new sites, reaching a total of 46 locations on 5 continents.
 It also opened several new technical centers, testing and measurement labs, and design studios to optimize its capabilities.
+In December 2025, it was announced Inteva had acquired portions of International Automotive Components Group's European business, for an undisclosed amount.
+IAC supply automotive interior systems and components.